 Bead bars from 1-9 are used in Montessori schools for a number of activities, such as counting and addition.
-For a younger child, Growing a Godly Girl made a giant bead stair using pipe cleaners and 1” wooden beads for the numbers 1-5 (photo at top of post).
+For a younger child, you can make a giant bead stair using pipe cleaners and 1” wooden beads for the numbers 1-5.

 Note: Colors of the beads can vary according to manufacturer.
 If you want to be consistent with traditional Nienhuis Montessori bead stairs, use the following colors for each number of beads:1 – red 2 – green 3 – pink 4 – yellow 5 – light blue 6 – lavender 7 – white 8 – brown 9 – dark blue

 Here’s a photo of the materials used by A Thousand Joys with the teen boards.

 The Pinay Homeschooler has DIY bead bars and links to helpful resources.

 Preschool Universe has DIY bead bars using Wikki Stix.

 Momma of 4 Cutiez tells about her experiences making Montessori bead bars.

 You can make a beautiful set of complete Montessori bead material with beads and wire by following the directions at Walk Beside Me.
 Or you can make a simple set for the bead stair and some introductory activities using pony beads and pipe cleaners.
 Just consider your homeschool and what will work best for your unique family.